ningli6/Moto-Demo/Readme.txt

+This project is to implement techniques for protecting privacy of primary users proposed in paper: Protecting the Primary Users’ Operational Privacy in Spectrum Sharing.
+[2014 IEEE International Symposium on Dynamic Spectrum Access Networks (DYSPAN), p 236-47, 2014]

 Usage:
-main.java is the entrance of the program.
-Right now there is only 1 PU an 1 SU.
-SU sends query Q(location) to server, server respondes with R(power), according to the distances between query point to PU.
-SU then uses that response to update its inference map, based on different situation proposed in the paper.
+Main.java is the entrance of the program.
+We will allow user to specify parameters such as maps range, cell size, number of queries.
+We set up several channels that PUs are working in, and assign PUs in different channels.
+The attacker then makes queries and receive responses from PU.
+With this knowledge it will infer the location of PUs for each channel.
+The program then produces the probability of PU's existence for each channels.
+The Matlab code uses these data to plot on google map to reflect these data.

-Uses latitude & longitude instead of cell index to compute.
+We use latitude & longitude instead of cell index to do computation in our map.
 Cell size are defined by degree.
-User must assign a rectangle area to the program.
+Conceptually user will assign a rectangle area for the program.

-Add PU class.
-Test both String & double input format.
-Enable decimals using String input.

-Add a ColorPan class to visualize the results of probability matrix.
-The gray area means the probability of existence of PU is still 0.5.
-The white area means p[i][j] is set to 0.
-Black area means p[i][j] has increased.

-Be able to output propability matrix in requried format.

-Update: March 27, 2015
-We allow several channels, in each channel we can have several primary users.
-Good guess results can happen at:
-cellSize: 0.2
-MTP times 7
-Number of channel is 2
-Number of query is 10000
+We compute inaccuracy for each channel to evaluate the result of inference.
+The actual compute formula is in presented in the paper.